volkerdobler/insertnums/README.md

 The following **_special chars_** can be used and will be replaced by some values:

 ```

-_ ::= current value (before expression or value under current selection)
+\_ ::= current value (before expression or value under current selection)
 s ::= value of <step>
 n ::= number of selections
 p ::= previous value (last inserted)
 c ::= current value (only within expressions, includes value after expression)
 a ::= value of <start>
-i ::= counter, starting with 0 and increased by each insertion
+i ::= counter, starting with 0 and increasing with each insertion

 ```

 ## Additional information